 From the other perspective, if you’re a landlord that’s trying to get rid of a rogue or troublesome tenant (and all you have is a flimsy verbal agreement), you may have legitimate grounds for eviction.
 For further information, you can hop over here to get some free landlord legal advice.
 No strings attached.

 Even though “verbal agreements” are legally binding, it is still advised that a written tenancy agreement is always present when creating a tenancy.

-Firstly, a landlord or tenant that doesn’t have a written contract is an idiot.
 Written contracts are there for your utmost protection.
 I would question any tenant or landlord that doesn’t require a written contract.
-In my opinion it just triggers off a signal, “DODGY BASTARD”
+In my opinion, it just triggers off a signal, “DODGY BASTARD”

 How to avoid creating a verbal tenancy agreement

 It is very important to document all communication between a landlord and a tenant.
-The problem may arise in a verbal contract where a tenant may argue that they never accepted the terms of the contract and therefore a contract was never actually created.
+The problem may arise in a verbal contract where a tenant may argue that they never accepted the terms of the contract.
 In this case, it’s very difficult to prove who is actually in the right or wrong, so written proof is vital.

 If you are discussing a potential let or renewal of a contract, you should always make sure that that you do not create a verbal tenancy agreement.
 You can avoid this by using the words ‘Subject to Contract’ on any correspondence relating to potential lets and when leaving messages on answering machines or speaking with prospective tenants.

 Creating a Written Tenancy Agreement

 Putting a written tenancy agreement in place couldn’t be easier.
 You don’t have to draft one yourself, there are already plenty of resources available at your disposal.
 There are hundreds of websites online that offer Tenancy Agreement templates– you just need to download one and fill it in like a regular form.